Stars1233/sap-rpt-1-oss/README.md

 ## Requirements

 This project uses model checkpoints available on https://huggingface.co/sap/sap-rpt-1-oss that are automatically downloaded when running the model.
+Note that downloading the model checkpoints requires logging in to Hugging Face.
+See the [instructions](https://huggingface.co/docs/huggingface_hub/quick-start#authentication) for details.

 The requirements are detailed in the `requirements.txt` file for Python 3.11 version.